ahaywood/Web-Interactivity-and-Engagement/chapter-6/index.md

 #### An Example

 As an example, let's say we want to view a post in WordPress called "Fun with Web Design."
 In WordPress, the database queries for specific posts are controlled by the internal routing function (a.k.a. the URL).
-So if we were going to find this post, we could use the URL "http://mywpsite.com/fun-with-web-design."
+So if we were going to find this post, we could use the URL `http://mywpsite.com/fun-with-web-design`.

 The extremely oversimplified version of what happens behind-the-scenes is this:

 1. The server will tell WordPress what has been asked of it
 2. WordPress will take the URL as it has been presented to it
-3. WordPress will know that it should look for the URL string as it appears after the domain ("fun-with-web-design")
+3. WordPress will know that it should look for the URL string as it appears after the domain (`fun-with-web-design`)
 4. WordPress queries the database for the "Post Title" of "Fun with Web Design."
 5. The Database will find that post title and return 1) the primary key of the post and 2) any other information that WordPress asked for (post content, image URLs, etc.)
 6. WordPress will run that data through the theme and display the web page